 - Strong enough for bariatric use

-- Seat includes a backrest
+- The seat includes a backrest

-- Includes holder for a hand-held shower head
+- Includes holder for a handheld shower head

-- Has a handle to hold onto
+- It has a handle to hold onto

-- No sliding seat, you must scoot
+- No sliding seat; you must scoot

-- Seat is not padded
+- The seat is not padded

-Drive Knock Down Bariatric Transfer Bench
+Drive Bariatric Transfer Bench

 - Very heavy duty for large seniors

-- Affordable price
+- Affordable Price